“The more things change, the more they stay the same”. Never more true than in recruitment.

-Here are some observations and recollections from founder employees of Prism about recruitment before the turn of the millennium:
+Some observations and recollections from founder employees of Prism about 20th century recruitment:

 - £13,500 for an advertisement in the Sunday Times about the size of a Samsung ‘phone! £62,000 for half of Page 1.
 And those were Prism’s reduced rates.
-The idea of print media recruitment seems nonsensical now but in its heyday the Sunday Times often had up to 26 pages (occasionally more!) of broadsheet advertising every week.
+Using print media for recruitment seems nonsensical now but in its heyday the Sunday Times often had 26 pages or more of broadsheet advertising every week.
 Prism incidentally was a top 10 advertiser by the end of its 1st year.

 - Ringing switchboards to try and get names for a search “long-list” to then head-hunt call..